normansolutions/normansolutions.github.io/content/PowerShell Logging.md

 > #### <strong>LogAndConsole (-message string) (-logpath string)</strong>
 > Logs to file (as above) but also writes out to the console.

-*(it's worth noting that you do need to pass in the logpath on each line, as leaving it blank will default to the module path and not the script path - seems to be an issue with using modules here!
+*(it's worth noting that you do need to pass in the logpath on each line otherwise the default will be the local Temp directory.
 In my example I just assign the logpath to a variable for re-use)*

 {{< rawhtml >}}
 <img